-For staff to be formally certified, Study Coordinators submit a Certification Request Form (0) to the CC.
+For staff to be formally certified, Study Coordinators submit a Certification Request Form (see Appendices 8 and 9) to the CC.
 This form will document how, when the staff member has completed the necessary requirement for certification.
 The CC will assign a code number upon receipt of this form to staff who achieves certification in the areas requested.
 Re-submission of this form is required to update new areas of certification for staff members.